-To achieve this we have four training sessions per week, where we train techniques and motion flows derived from period sources, primarily „Fechtbücher“ (Fencing/Fighting books), both from text and image.
+To achieve this we have five training sessions per week, where we train techniques and motion flows derived from period sources, primarily „Fechtbücher“ (Fencing/Fighting books), both from text and image.

 Our oldest source is the so called „Tower-Fechtbuch“, I.33, from the 13th century, which describes in text and image how to fight with sword and buckler.
 The most modern form we train is sabre fencing from the end of the 19th century, in the style of Cav.
 Luigi Barbasetti.

 But the main focus lies on the italian rapier from the late renaissance, end of the16th century, like Ridolfo Capoferro and Salvatore Fabris, even if spanish rapier and french smallsword happen to make frequent visits in our training.

 Klingenspiel is member of the Austrian Association for Historical Fencing.

 Our regular trainings take place at our own hall in Ottakring, Vienna.

 In case you are interested: Visiting is free of charge, als well as one trial lesson.
 The entry to sabre classes is always possible, to sword/buckler classes after prior cosultation.
 For Rapier we provide weekend-workshops for beginners, if there are enough people interested, classes start each year at the beginning of Octobre, depending on free places.

 Just drop us an email if you’re interested!

 Our knowledge and mastery of european historical martial arts is presented to the public on a regular basis, e.g. at the „Heeresgeschichliches Museum“ (Austrian Army Museum) during the „History days“, but also on other public or private events.